 A new study warns that climate change resulting from human pressures could result in the near total loss of some of the world’s most delicate ecosystems.
 The scientists believe that the Mexican cloud forest and other cloud forests around the world could see the rate of annual decline doubled by global warming.

-Many of the world’s most rare and rich forests, the tropical montane cloud forests, could be all-but obliterated by 2080.
+Many of the world’s most rare and rich forests, the tropical montane cloud forests, could be all but obliterated by 2080.

-In the article ‘Vunerability of cloud forest reserves in Mexico to climate change’, published in Nature Climate Change, the team has suggested, as a result of human pressures, of the near-total loss of one of the world’s most delicate ecosystems, the Mexican cloud forest, along with 70 percent of its plant and animal species.
+In the article ‘Vulnerability of cloud forest reserves in Mexico to climate change’, published in Nature Climate Change, the team has suggested, as a result of human pressures, of the near-total loss of one of the world’s most delicate ecosystems, the Mexican cloud forest, along with 70 percent of its plant and animal species.

 Lead author of the article, UQ PhD candidate and researcher with the CEED Rocio Ponce-Reyes, explained the conclusion that only about 5557 square kilometers of the area studied would survive to 2080, are a result of an investigation of the specific impact of future global warming on Mexico’s 17,274 sq km of cloud forest.